-If you're miserable with ear pain, pressure or dulled hearing, AERA™ can relieve symptoms due to Eustachian Tube Dysfunction.
+If you're miserable with ear pain, pressure, or dulled hearing, AERA™ can relieve symptoms due to Eustachian Tube Dysfunction.

 The Eustachian tube is responsible for equalizing pressure and also allows mucus to drain from the middle ear.
 The Eustachian tube collapses when at rest, but opens when swallowing.

-Swelling of the Eustachian tube, or of the membranes surrounding its opening, can result in infections of the upper respiratory tract.
+Swelling of the Eustachian tube, or the membranes surrounding its opening, can result in infections of the upper respiratory tract.
 This swelling may cause fluid to become trapped in the ear.
 When this occurs, ear infections caused by bacterial growth can cause pain and discomfort.

 While many patients respond well and experience reduced swelling with the use of decongestants, the infection and discomfort may return again and again.
 When medications fail to provide long-lasting relief, you may have an alternative to traditional ear tube surgery.